Ask AI

 Input

-• Template The specific page you want to send the user to.
-This is a required input.
+• Template: (Required) The specific page in your application that you want to send the user to.
+You will typically select this from a list of your existing pages.

-• Target Determines how the new page should open.
+• Target: (Optional) This dropdown allows you to choose how the new page should open:

-• Self: Opens the new page in the current browser window or tab.
+• Self: The new page will open in the same browser window or tab, replacing the current page.

-• New window/tab: Opens the new page in a brand new browser window or tab.
+• New window/tab: The new page will open in a brand new browser window or tab, leaving the current page open.

 Output